 As of 2020, Florida holds the most open water certifications for scuba diving in the United States.
 Recreational scuba diving attracts people from all of the world to Florida’s coasts.
 Unfortunately, certification for scuba diving is sometimes handed out by businesses on a whim and to those who are woefully unprepared to go in open ocean water.
 Consequently, Florida also leads in injury and wrongful death arising from scuba diving accidents.
 Injuries from scuba diving could stem from failure to abide by the ‘buddy system’, malfunctioning equipment, improper training, improper supervision, unsafe water conditions, touching fire coral, and boat collisions.
 This list does not encompass all of the different ways one could get injured from a scuba diving accident.
-Aigen Law Firm, P.A. analyzes the nuances of each and every case to determine the cause of all scuba accidents.
+Aigen Injury Law, P.A. analyzes the nuances of each and every case to determine the cause of all scuba accidents.

 More on Scuba Diving Accidents